Explosive-James/Unity-Object-Exporter/README.md

 # Object Exporter
-A simple tool to export game object's as a .obj file.
+A simple tool to export game objects as a .obj file.